testing-library/jest-dom/README.md

 supports elements, but also text nodes and fragments.

-When a `string` argument is passed through, it will perform a partial case-sensitive match to the element content.
+When a `string` argument is passed through, it will perform a partial case-sensitive match to the node content.

 To perform a case-insensitive match, you can use a `RegExp` with the `/i` modifier.